 How does it Work?

 Mindfulness works by bringing us into a state of mind where we can see and feel more clearly.
 It may take some practice at first, but even in small bursts, we can feel the benefits.

 As a Healer, I often find that after a few sessions the client has already begun to change aspects of their lives for the greater good, often because they have been given the chance to relax during the session and focus on their thoughts – to be mindful.

 I read recently, and have found this to be good advice, that if we are mindful of every little thing we do, then we may appreciate the moment more.
 For example, doing the dishes, not a job I have ever enjoyed, but I have started to give my full attention to the task so that I am able to find satisfaction in a job well done.
 Sounds silly I know, but you’ll be surprised what a difference it makes.

 Be mindful of other people, I love to say good morning and exchange a smile with strangers and friends alike.
 You never know whose spirits you may have lifted and the knock-on effect it will have.
 Wouldn’t it be lovely if the whole world smiled at each other?

-How can we bring Mindfulness into the workplace?
+Mindfulness into the workplace

 If your mind wanders to other things that you need to be doing, bring your thoughts back to what you are presently trying to achieve.
-Obviously at work, we do not have time to sit for long periods and meditate, so at regular intervals (and perhaps set an alarm on your phone for this), stop, take a deep breath and take note of how you feel – what is going on within you and around you?
+Obviously, at work, we do not have time to sit for long periods and meditate.
+So at regular intervals (and perhaps set an alarm on your phone for this), stop, take a deep breath and take note of how you feel.
+What is going on within you and around you?

-It enables us to acknowledge what’s happening with us, then with practice to let these feelings go whilst taking note of your breath and always bringing your focus back to your breathing when thoughts creep back in.
+It enables us to acknowledge what’s happening with us, then with practice to let these feelings go whilst taking note of your breath.
+Always bringing your focus back to your breathing when thoughts creep back in.
 There are no rules to mindfulness, it is about finding your own way to stay in the present and ground yourself.

 Are you finding life more and more stressful?
 I would love to hear your thoughts in the comments below.